-The carrying amount of Intangible assets are amortised on a straight-line basis.
+The carrying amount of Intangible assets are amortised on a straight-line basis over five years.
 The amortisation of £0.061m charged to revenue in 2023/24 was charged to ICT, within the Service Support Directorate, and then absorbed as an overhead across all the service headings in the Net Expenditure of Services.